w4raddict/BSGO-on-Linux/README.md

 If you can launch the launcher, you're good to go.
 Otherwise, you might need some extra steps.

+## Known Bugs on Linux
+BSGO tends to work very well on Linux.
+However, you may encounter some of the following issues:

+- You cannot enter the name for your character.
+In truth, you can - but the text you enter will be invisible.
+- Ping is - (you can't see your ping)

+This is a non-exhaustive list.

 ## Potential Issues
 ### Hybrid Graphics
 Hybrid graphics, especially on Intel CPUs and NVIDIA GPUs, seems to cause problems for linux compatibility.
 If you receive cryptic Vulkan errors after launching `wine64 ./bsgo.exe`, you might want to force your dedicated GPU to run.